 On a personal level I’m immersed in my own therapy, as well as doing continual professional development.

-I’m training in Accelerated Experiential Dynamic Psychotherapy (AEDP), EMDR, Brainspotting, Deep Brain Reorienting (DBR) with Dr Frank Corrigan and Somatic Psychology for treating complex cases of trauma.
+I’m working towards certification in Accelerated Experiential Dynamic Psychotherapy (AEDP), EMDR, Brainspotting, Deep Brain Reorienting (DBR) with Dr Frank Corrigan and Somatic Psychology, Polyvagal Theory for treating complex cases of trauma.
 I also train with the Child Trauma Academy in the Neurosequential Model (NMT), an approach to understand, assess and work with trauma from a developmental perspective.

 So how does all that help you?